-This section reviews the literature examining risk reduction and early-detection behaviors in individuals with heightened risk for melanoma resulting from their family history of the disease and in individuals from hereditary families who have been tested for melanoma high-risk mutation status.
-The review also addresses risk perception and communication in individuals at heightened risk for melanoma.
+This section reviews the literature examining risk reduction and early-detection behaviors in individuals with heightened risk of melanoma resulting from their family history of the disease and in individuals from hereditary families who have been tested for melanoma high-risk mutation status.
+The review also addresses risk perception and communication in individuals at heightened risk of melanoma.

 Motivation and Interest in Genetic Testing for Risk of Melanoma

 Caregivers of cancer patients are expected to function broadly, providing direct care, assistance with activities of daily living, case management, emotional support, companionship, and medication supervision.
 Caregivers of cancer patients generally undertake multifaceted responsibilities for tasks such as the following: